-\end{lemma} \begin{proof} By the invariance principle assumption, we know that for any $R$, for any sequence $v^\d$ of points converging to some $z$ in the interior of $\D$, the law of $\tilde X^\d_{\tau_z}$ converges to the law of the exit point position from $B_\H(z)$ by a Brownian motion started at $z$.
+\end{lemma} \begin{proof} By the invariance principle assumption, we know that for any $R$, for any sequence $(v^\d)_{\delta}$ of points converging to some $z$ in the interior of $\D$, the law of $ X_{\tau_z}$ under $\P_{v^\d}$ converges to the law of the exit point position from $B_\H(z)$ by a Brownian motion started at $z$.
 On the other hand, since the uniform crossing estimate implies a Harnack's inequality, it is clear that the law of the exit position from a ball is equicontinuous in $\delta$ when one changes the starting point.
-Overall, for all $\eps > 0$, if we fix a compact $K \subset D$, we can see that for all $\delta$ small enough, for all $v^\d \in K \cap \tilde\Gamma^\d$, the law of $\tilde X_{\tau_{v^\d}}$ is $\eps$-close to the law of the exit point from $B_\H(z)$ for a Brownian motion.
-It is clear that we can choose to measure this distance by mapping back the centre to $0$ if we wish to do so, which gives the lemma. \end{proof}
+Overall if we fix a compact $K \subset D$ and $\eps > 0$, we can see that for all $\delta$ small enough, for all sequences $(v^\d)_{\delta} \in K \cap \tilde\Gamma^\d$ converging to $z$, the law of $ X_{\tau_{v^\d}}$ is $\eps$-close to the law of the exit point from $B_\H(z)$ for a Brownian motion.
+It is clear that we can choose to measure this distance by mapping back the centre to $0$ if we wish to do so, which proves the lemma. \end{proof}